alrevuelta/myblog/_posts/2024-12-01-quantum-randomness.md

 ---
-title: Unlocking True Randomness: Using a Quantum Computer for Entropy
+title: Unlocking True Randomness.
+Quantum Computers for Entropy
 date: 01-12-2024
 permalink: /posts/quantum-randomness
 ---

-Your private key with a quantum computer

 Last week, I had the chance to attend a one-day course on quantum computing at [SCAYLE](https://www.scayle.es/).
 While it was just a high-level introduction, it gave me a solid intuition about the fascinating world of quantum mechanics and computing.